platformio/platformio-core/docs/projectconf.rst

 ^^^^^^^^^^^^^^^^^^^

-By default, this option is turned OFF (``lib_deep_search = false``) and means that ``Library Dependency Finder (LDF)`` will looking only for the libraries that are mentioned (using ``#include <...>``) in the source files from the project :ref:`projectconf_pio_src_dir`.
+By default, this option is turned OFF (``lib_deep_search = false``) and means that ``Library Dependency Finder (LDF)`` will look only for the libraries that are mentioned (using ``#include <...>``) in the source files from the project :ref:`projectconf_pio_src_dir`.
 Also, ``LDF`` analyzes nested ``#include <...>`` by default.

 If you want to enable deep search, please set this option to ``true``.
-Founded library will be treated like a new source files and ``LDF`` will search dependencies for it.
+Found library will be treated like the new source files and ``LDF`` will search dependencies for it.

 For example, there are 2 libraries: